What days do you teach?

 How much practice do I need to do?

-After a year spent in Germany, Camille returned home to attend the New Zealand School of Music, where she gained a BMus (Musicology) and a GDipMus (Music Therapy).
-Alongside this she continued studies in piano and achieved ATCL in Piano Performance.
-After university, she became an associate member of the NZ Institute of Registered Music Teachers (IRMT), where she is also Secretary of the Wellington Branch.
+After a year spent in Germany, Camille attended the New Zealand School of Music, gaining a BMus (Musicology) and a GDipMus (Music Therapy).
+Alongside this she also achieved ATCL in Piano Performance.
+Soon after, she became a member of the NZ Institute of Registered Music Teachers (IRMT), where she is also Secretary of the Wellington Branch.

-Here at Curious Keys Piano Studio, we teach students from all ages and backgrounds, from beginners to early advanced levels.
+Here at Curious Keys Piano Studio we teach students from 7 years to adult, and from beginners to early advanced levels.
 Students are engaged in lessons, and take an active role in determining the course of their study.
 Together we create a supportive and encouraging environment, so that students gain the confidence and musical experience to independently explore and try out new things.

 Of course, the main goal is to get people playing music!
 We teach a combination of reading music and by ear, as well as skills like improvisation and composition, to enable students another creative way to express themselves, and to deepen their understanding of music.
 Students gain an appreciation of many different styles and genres.
 For children, we find that teaching through play is the most effective way to learn, so our lessons are full of creativity and fun.